Empower Your Practice

 Common causes include the physical environment (street noise, construction, barking dogs, crying babies), low-quality microphones that pick up ambient sound indiscriminately, and microphone echo, which occurs when your microphone picks up audio from your own speakers and feeds it back into the call.

 A subtler but equally damaging cause is default noise reduction.
 Your device's built-in noise cancellation often degrades speech quality.
 In its attempt to diminish external noise, it may lower the volume of your voice or entirely remove it from the stream.
 This occurs because it struggles to differentiate your voice from the surrounding noise and merely reacts to high decibel peaks.
 Consequently, if you are in a noisy environment, your voice and telehealth session may transform into an unstable audio stream marked by continuous volume peaks.
 Thus, what seems like an apparent 'solution' to background noise becomes a problem, compromising the quality of your consultations, calls, voice recordings, and transcripts.
-This issue is particularly critical for meeting recordings, where clarity and accuracy are paramount.
+This issue is particularly critical for clinical recordings, where clarity and accuracy are paramount.

 To overcome these problems, you can try either hardware or software solutions.
 Here are the most practical steps: